zamfofex/dummyette/examples/chess.md

 As we saw earlier, pieces are objects containing `piece.color` and `piece.type` properties.
 But an interesting thing to note is that all pieces on the board of the same type and color will be referrentially equal.
 That is to say, we can effectively compare pieces using `==` or `===`, and it’ll work as you would expect.

-If we have a `color` and `type`, we can use them to find a piece with those as properties using the `Piece` function.
+If we have a `color` and `type`, we can use them to find a piece with those properties using the `Piece` function.
 If you pass it something that doesn’t represent a piece, it’ll return `undefined`.

 ~~~ JavaScript
 import {Piece} from ".../dummyette/chess.js"